xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 dominatrix .
 perfidy

+esperanto

 --------------------

+in a pinch.

+> A "redoubt" refers to a temporary or supplementary fortification, usually an enclosed defensive emplacement outside a larger fort.
+It can also be used metaphorically to describe a stronghold or refuge.

 Fighting the war in Ukraine on the **electromagnetic** spectrum. - Drone operators and **jammers** are in a high-tech **arms race**.